develpudu/billctl/README.md

-# Facturator - FIMAL Billing Calculator
+# Billctl - Professional Billing Calculator

 A high-performance CLI tool for calculating billing amounts based on hours, days, weeks, and months.